erickclasen/DMAC-BTC-Trading-Example-With-Tuning/README.md

 I have included a run that was done for 2010-2017 as BTC-by-year.txt In the directory 2019 there is a run for the year 2019.
-This is also covered in a blog post that I wrote in March 2020. http://erick.heart-centered-living.org/trading/dmac-btc-trading-example-with-tuning/
+This is also covered in a blog post that I wrote in March 2020.
+I was curious, 2018 was a rough year for BTC, how did the model do with it?
+Well it is all in the 2018 directory http://erick.heart-centered-living.org/trading/dmac-btc-trading-example-with-tuning/